dc-js/dc.js/wiki/api.md

 #### .labelOffsetY([y])
 Get of set the y offset (vertical space to the top left corner of a row) for labels on a particular row chart.
 Default y offset is 15px;

+#### .elasticX([boolean])
+Get or set the elasticity on x axis.
+If this attribute is set to true, then the x axis will rescle to auto-fit the data range when filtered.

 ## <a name="bar-chart" href="#bar-chart">#</a> Bar Chart [Concrete] < [Selectable Chart](#selectable-chart) < [Stackable Chart](#stackable-chart) < [CoordinateGrid Chart](#coordinate-grid-chart)
 Concrete bar chart/histogram implementation.